-Setting bit 2 to serve the system disk is important when other nodes in the cluster rely on this system being able to serve its system disk.
+Setting bit 2 of the MSCP_SERVE_ALL system parameter to serve the system disk is important when other nodes in the cluster rely on this system being able to serve its system disk.
 This setting prevents obscure contention problems that can occur when a system attempts to complete I/O to a remote system disk whose system has failed.